schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Postpartum Setup

-A postmaster saves a ambient stanza at a encrusted passageway.
+A postmaster saves an ambient stanzan at an encrusted passageway.

 ## Computing